 We call this “cluster content” because it clusters around the pillar content as subtopics.
 Cluster content looks like a “mind-map,” springing off of the core keyword as related keywords.
 Planning cluster content around long-tail keywords will help build out your content strategy.

-It is virtually impossible in 2021 to rank for generic keywords without a specific topic cluster strategy.
+SEO is mature and generic keywords in most markets have already been optimized.
+Ranking for keywords without a specific topic cluster strategy is nearly impossible.
 The topic cluster is a collection of usually 10-20 content assets designed to prove to Google that you are a subject-matter expert on a specific topic in a specific industry.

 Your SEO agency might not have to start from scratch with your content.
 Take an inventory of the content assets you already have.
 Can any of them be repurposed into pillar content or cluster content?
 Perhaps expanded to fit your new content volume goals?
 If you repurpose older content, beware of losing ground by creating duplicate content.